tohtsky/myFM/README.md

 `movielens100k_loader` is defined in `examples/movielens100k_loader.py`.

-See `examples/ml-100k.ipynb` for detailed version.
+See `examples/ml-100k.ipynb` for the detailed version.
 ```Python
 import numpy as np
 from sklearn.preprocessing import OneHotEncoder